MicrosoftDocs/win32-pr.de-de/desktop-src/WMP/playerapplication-switchtocontrol.md

 ---
 # <a name="playerapplicationswitchtocontrol-method"></a>PlayerApplication.switchToControl-Methode

-Die **switchToControl-Methode** schaltet ein remote Windows Media Player steuerelement in den angedockten Zustand um.
+Die **switchToControl-Methode** schaltet ein Remotesteuerelement Windows Media Player in den andockbaren Zustand um.

 ## <a name="syntax"></a>Syntax